Bachelor of Science in Nursing

 You must arrive 15 minutes early to get signed on your computer, turn off your cell phone, place personal items in the front of the room and receive instructions.
 There is a limit of two attempts per admission cycle on the ATI TEAS Entrance Examination for admission to the SU BSN program.

-ATI – TEAS Exam Dates for 2023
+ATI – TEAS Exam Dates:

-Moody Computer Lab, room 212
+Location: Moody Computer Lab, room 212

 *Exam Date, Time and Location Subject to Change